yuanbei/Nars-Wiki/Variable-Usage.md

 Something which is a cat, is also an animal

 `<<$1 --> cat> ==> <$1 --> animal>>.`
-Mandatory to appear on both sides
+(Independent vars must appear on both sides of the implication)

 ***
 ### Dependent Variables